 To start trading with the Retail Account, you must deposit a minimum of £100 and trade with a minimum of 0.01 lots.

 You have negative balance protection with this account, which means that you will not lose more than the money deposited.
-If a suffer a loss from a trade, your account balance cannot be negative.
+If you suffer a loss from a trade, your account balance cannot be negative.

 2) Professional Account: The AvaTrade Professional Account is for experienced traders who trade in significant volumes of financial instruments.
 You must meet certain requirements before you can apply to have a Professional Account.